Global-Policy-Lab/gpl-covid/README.md

 #### Extended Data Figures 3-4

-`stata -b do code/plotting/extended_data_fig3_4.do`: Generate a csv with point estimate and standard errors used to plot a mock PDF version of figures A3 and A4.
+`stata -b do code/plotting/extended_data_fig3_4.do`: Generate a csv with point estimate and standard errors used to plot a mock PDF version of ED Figures 3 and 4.
 The final version in printed document are designed using Adobe Illustrator.

 #### Extended Data Figure 5